EcommerceMart/ecommercemart.github.io/_posts/2025-08-19-what-is-cnshopper-complete-guide.md

 Some standout features that make CNShopper attractive in 2025 include:

-- **Wide Marketplace Access** – Support for Taobao, Tmall, JD.com, and other Chinese stores.
+- **Wide Marketplace Access** – Support for Taobao, Weidian, 1688, and other Chinese stores.
 - **Multi-language Interface** – Easy to use for English-speaking customers.
 - **Multiple Payment Methods** – PayPal, Visa, Mastercard, etc.
 - **Order Consolidation** – Combine multiple purchases into one package to save shipping costs.